 The Toolchain Sprawl Problem in Neocloud Infrastructure

 This is where toolchain sprawl becomes a real issue.
 Instead of making work easier, using too many disconnected tools can slow teams down and make routine changes harder to manage.
 Different systems may handle the same task in different ways, which creates confusion and increases the chance of mistakes.
+Small startups and massive enterprises alike struggle with overlapping cloud platforms that hurt operational agility, particularly when managing distributed GPU clusters across providers.

-Many businesses still rely on traditional cloud providers, traditional cloud infrastructure, and traditional hyperscalers because those systems remain central to daily operations.
+Many businesses still rely on traditional cloud providers, traditional cloud platforms, and traditional hyperscalers because those systems remain central to daily operations.
 At the same time, customer demand is pushing organizations to become more flexible.
 That tension can expose gaps in operational maturity, especially when these environments expand faster than teams can coordinate them.

 How Itential Approaches Infrastructure Coordination?